Skip to Content

 Spicy stuffed mussels are a treat for seafood lovers in Spain.

-Spanish tigers mussels are the steamed whole mussels left in the shells and then topped with bechamel sauce (made with white wine and a pinch of spicy Espelette peppers).
+Mejillones rellenos are also known as tigers as they are spicy.
+Spanish tiger mussels are steamed whole mussels left in the shells and then topped with bechamel sauce (made with white wine and a pinch of spicy Espelette peppers).

 10. PULPO A LA GALLEGA